---

 **What users like:**

-- Users love the **intuitive interface** of Tuskr, enhancing efficiency in managing QA tasks and content creation.
-(81 reviews)
+- Users appreciate the **clean and intuitive interface** of Tuskr, enhancing their QA experience and streamlining tasks.
+(109 reviews)

 **What users dislike:**

-- Users experience **slow performance** when handling large test suites or project lists, impacting efficiency during use.
-(28 reviews)
+- Users often face **slow performance** with large test suites, impacting efficiency during critical testing periods.
+(26 reviews)

 - Automation Issues (21 reviews)